Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

  - To showcase projects
  ... all with the aim of increasing the individual's employability

-It is also important that potential employers, recruiters or clients can easily make contact with the individual.
-This is achieved through the use of:
-- email links
-- social media links
-- contact form

 My intention is to provide some basic general information on the landing page sufficient to generate some curiosity; then to make the key information easily accessible through an intuitive and repeating UX design.
-The intention is to provide multiple routes top the skills, experience and work history as well as multiple links to the downloadable CV.
+The intention is to provide multiple routes to the skills, experience and work history as well as multiple links to the downloadable CV.
 - Multiple links to Experience section from Landing page.
 - Concise listing of skills
 - Abridged version of work history
 - Multiple links to a downloadable CV
 - Portfolio page with Project summaries and links to the deployed pages

+It is also important that potential employers, recruiters or clients can easily make contact with the individual.
+This is achieved through the use of:
+- Email links - listed on each page
+- Social media links - located in the footer of each page
+- Contact page - with contact info and a form where the user can get in touch with the individual.

 #### **Scope**
-I want to challenge myself to produce something I am proud to put my name on, without overextending myself and causing scope creep.
-I am conscious that I needed to keep the content within the scope of my current knowledge; this is critical if I encounter any issues during the build and need to troubleshoot on the fly.
-I am aiming for a decent Minimum Viable Product.
+I am aiming for a decent Minimum Viable Product, yet I want to challenge myself to produce something I am proud to put my name on, without overextending myself and causing scope creep.
+I am conscious that I needed to keep the content within the scope of my current knowledge; this is critical for manageing issues during the build and need to troubleshoot on the fly.
 In the planning for the website I created preferred and alternate design options; preferred being the more achievable option.
-I had originally planned to use an image carousel on the home page, and although I was able to get this to function on large screens it would become useless on mobile.
+I had originally planned to use an image carousel on the home page, and although I was able to get this to function on large screens it would become much less effective on mobile.
 Thus I opted for the current, simpler stacked configuration.

 #### **Structure**
-I plan to maintain a common navbar and footer section throughout the website to create an intuitive UX.
+The aim to build on user knowledge by providing intuitive UX with a common navbar and footer section throughout the website.
  - In the end, there was a deliberate change to the 'CONTACT'; section of the contact.html page.
 Given that this page will have all the necessary contact information on it I decided to change the footer section to an 'ABOUT ME' box, where the user is reminded of some of the candidates key skills (as opposed to repeating the contact information).

 I liked the idea of splitting the information into two sections with 1/3 and 2/3 widths respectively as we had done in the UCD Resume Walkthrough project.
 I intend to recreate this basic structure without copying the code from that exercise.